Continuity Subscription Merchant Services

 The right processor should also provide chargeback alerts and advanced fraud filters.
 These tools protect your revenue by catching disputes early and preventing friendly fraud.
 Customer support is equally important.
 Choose a processor that offers 24/7 support, especially if your business runs globally or during non-standard hours.
 Quick help can prevent small issues from turning into days of downtime and lost revenue.

-How to Apply for a Subscription Continuity Merchant Account
+How to Apply for a Continuity Subscription Merchant Account

 Now that you have learned about Continuity Billing and Continuity Merchant Accounts, let us understand how we apply to get one.
 Applying for a Subscription Continuity Merchant Account is simple but requires attention to details.